What is B2B commerce?

-B2B ecommerce (short for business-to-business electronic commerce) is the online sale of goods or services between businesses.
-B2B ecommerce differs from B2C ecommerce, which is business-to-consumer electronic commerce where a business sells goods or services directly to a consumer.
+B2B commerce (short for business-to-business electronic commerce) is the online sale of goods or services between businesses.
+B2B commerce differs from B2C commerce, which is business-to-consumer electronic commerce where a business sells goods or services directly to a consumer.

 There are many types of B2B commerce transactions and relationships which can take place online.
 The following are examples of common B2B commerce companies:

 Manufacturers Manufacturing is a key business function for any business dealing in physical goods and because of the high cost of owning and operating manufacturing plants, many companies outsource their manufacturing to third parties, often located in countries such as China with lower labor costs.

 Wholesalers Wholesaling is when is a business buys items in bulk from another business and then sells those items at a retail price to consumers, profiting the difference.
 There are many companies that sell items in bulk (again, often from China) at a discount, and there are even marketplaces such as Alibaba which help connect resellers with wholesalers.

 Distributors Distribution is another key aspect of business and one that is increasingly being done online as the web has grown to be one of the largest marketing channels.
 B2B distributors leverage online channels such as SEO and social media to promote products and services on the behalf of their business clients.

 Software-as-a-Service (SaaS) Software-as-a-Service is a business-to-business software model that was pioneered by Salesforce and has become one of the fastest growing B2B business models for digital commerce focused tech companies.
 With SaaS, a business provides licenses and access to software that they produce to other businesses, who then pay the business a recurring monthly or annual fee in order to continue to gain access to the software.

 Amazon Amazon, in addition to its B2C sales, also serves as a marketplace for other businesses to transact online.
 Amazon also offers a service called Amazon web services (AWS) which enables cloud-base software companies to outsource their cloud architecture.